Gravity enters Vermont

 Entering Vermont and the Long Trail

 Near the highest point in the ascent, the trail crossed the state line into Vermont.
-This was also the beginning of the 272-mile Long Trail, which runs north to the Canadian border.
-The AT will share the same footpath for the next 100 miles.
+This spot was also where the 272-mile Long Trail began.
+It runs north to the Canadian border and shares the same footpath as the AT for the next 100 miles.

-The Long Trail is the oldest long-distance hiking trail in the U.S. and was the inspiration for Benton MacKaye when he conceived the Appalachian Trail.
+The Long Trail is the oldest long-distance foottrail in the U.S. and was the inspiration for Benton MacKaye when he conceived the Appalachian Trail.

-While I was stopped here I received a message from Felix, telling me that his plan to meet me in Manchester Center was not going to work, but he would continue to figure out a plan.
+While I was stopped at the state line, I received a message from Felix.
+He said his plan to meet me in Manchester Center was not going to work, but he would continue to figure out a time and place to meet me.

 In the meantime, Stick and I cemented our plan to take a zero day in Bennington.
-We had considered stopping a few miles short today and nero-ing into town tomorrow, but going today made more sense.
+Earlier, we considered stopping a few miles short today and then go into town tomorrow.
+Instead, we decided to hike the few extra miles that will put us in town today.

 Vermud

-The result is a thick layer of goo that hikers must battle until the ground sufficiently thaws and dries out.
-In some shady and low-lying areas, that never happens.
+The result is a thick layer of goo, and that's a mess for hikers to battle until the ground sufficiently thaws and dries out.
+In some shady and low-lying areas, the mud never dries.

-To be fair to the state, it isn't the only place where mud season exists.
+To be fair, Vermont isn't the only place with a mud season.
 It can be a problem at any high elevation.
-That just happens to be where the trail goes.
+Unfortunately for AT hikers, it happens where the trail goes.

 View of Bennington from Harmon Hill

 Harmon Hill provided a limited, hazy view of Bennington.
-From there, it was just under two miles down to Vermont Route 9, which is where we wanted to be picked up.
-Some parts of the descent were extremely steep and treacherous, and it was nearly dark when we reached the highway.
+Parts of the descent to the highway were extremely steep and treacherous, and it was nearly dark when we reached the highway.
+Still we made it in plenty of time to be picked up at our scheduled time.

-We were picked up and delivered to the Catamount Motel in Bennington.
-Homeward Bound was already there, and he agreed to share his room with us.
-He said he wanted to pay for the room.
+Homeward Bound was already at the motel when we arrived.
+He agreed to share his room with us, and even said he wanted to pay for it.

-Stick and I both protested, but after a moment we remembered it was okay to accept kindnesses offered on the trail.
+Stick and I protested for a moment until we remembered it was okay to accept kindnesses when it was offered on the trail.

-Later, we insisted on paying for the pizza and salads that we called in for delivery to the motel.
+Later, we paid for the pizza and salads that we had delivered to the motel.

 It's been a long time coming